9 Different Types of Grasshoppers

 Female grasshoppers of this type possess a unique 4-valved ovipositor, through which they lay around 100 eggs.

-These grasshoppers effectively blend into their grassy surroundings with their coloration ranging from green, black, and tan to brown.
+These grasshoppers effectively blend into their grassy surroundings, with coloration ranging from green, black, tan, and brown.

 Measuring between 5 mm and 10 cm in length, they boast three pairs of long legs, each equipped with 3-segmented tarsi.